Boeing, FAA Reach Settlement

 Key Takeaways:

-• The FAA settled with Boeing Commercial Airplanes (BCA) over 13 complaints of non-compliance, requiring BCA to pay $12 million.
+• The FAA and Boeing Commercial Airplanes (BCA) reached a settlement regarding 13 complaints of non-compliance with aviation standards.

-• As part of the agreement, Boeing must implement changes to its certification processes to enhance airworthiness and continued compliance of its products.
+• Under the agreement, Boeing must pay $12 million and implement significant changes to its certification processes to enhance airworthiness and compliance.

-• The investigation was prompted by issues including delays in providing information for fuel-tank fire reduction equipment and insufficient corrective action regarding incorrectly shaped fasteners from a supplier.
+• The FAA's investigation was prompted by issues such as delays in providing information about fuel-tank fire reduction equipment for 747/757s and insufficient corrective action for faulty supplier fasteners.

-• Boeing stated the agreement resolves past actions and will further enhance its quality and compliance systems, with potential for additional fines if commitments are not met.
+• Boeing believes the agreement resolves past civil penalty actions and will further enhance its quality systems, with potential for additional fines if commitments are not met.

 See a mistake?
 Contact us.